Kunjsuthar/Kunjsuthar/README.md

 ###

-<p align="left">My name is Kunj Suthar and I'm a Software Devloper from Idar,Gujarat</p>
+<p align="left">My name is Kunj Suthar and I'm a Software Developer from Gujarat</p>

 ###